Breath VOC biomarkers for Asthma: where are we at in 2024?

 Given the significant variability of volatile compounds among the human population, studies employing untargeted approaches without adequate controls can easily produce false positive hits when it comes to identifying candidate biomarkers.
 Therefore, it is important to cross-validate the findings of VOC composition associated with asthma across the literature and qualify which studies reported compounds that are highly likely to be genuine signals related to asthma pathophysiology, as opposed to background spurious signals.
 To this end, we completed a literature review combined with our internal data and will summarize the most promising VOC biomarkers for asthma (covering a broad range of studies across different asthma severities, age groups, and phenotypes in the first incidence) in this case study.

 As of 6th March 2024 this combination of compounds from the literature and those arising from our internal data resulted in almost 200 unique VOCs that have been associated with asthma (4–26), which can be sorted into useful categories.
-The first is the group of asthma-associated VOCs that are in our Breath Biopsy VOC Atlas as “on-breath” (group 1), and the second are VOCs that are in our VOC Atlas but categorized as “off-breath” (group 2).
+The first is the group of asthma-associated VOCs that are in our Breath Biopsy VOC Atlas as “on-breath” (group 1), and the second are VOCs that are in our VOC Atlas but not routinely seen in healthy participants (group 2).
 Our VOC Atlas contains VOCs that have been carefully quantified for their presence in the breath (“on-breath”) in a population of heterogenous volunteers without any specific pathophysiologies, as opposed to originating from environmental contaminants, and all of the VOCs have undergone rigorous validation against standard references to confirm their identities.
-This means that the on-breath compounds could be associated with normal, healthy variation in the population, whereas off-breath compounds in the VOC Atlas are compounds that were not observed in individuals that could be considered to be healthy.
+This means that the on-breath compounds could be associated with normal, healthy variation in the population, whereas group 2 compounds in the VOC Atlas are compounds that were not observed in individuals that could be considered to be healthy.
 This means that they may only be detectable in the breath of those with asthma and not in the breath of a healthy person – and so are promising to investigate further as potential breath VOC biomarkers of asthma.
+You can register for access to the Atlas here.

 Of the approximately 200 compounds, 87 were contained with the VOC Atlas, of which 86% of the VOCs were identified in more than one paper as being associated with asthma.
 As most of the identified compounds that were not in the VOC Atlas were only mentioned in a single paper across the literature, the VOC Atlas may contain the key compounds that are more confidently able to be separated from spuriously significant compounds.
 Of the combined dataset of VOCs there were a total of 35 group 1 compounds, and 52 group 2 compounds that were altered in the breath of asthma patients.
 The chemical classes of the compounds that increased in asthmatic patients that were also group 2 are likely to give a clue as to the biological mechanism that produces them.
 Compared to group 1 compounds, there were 31% more alkanes, 10% more aldehydes, 10% more cyclic hydrocarbons group 2 compounds.
 This strongly suggests that lipid peroxidation is a major source of the altered volatile signature of the breath of asthmatic patients.
 Chronic inflammation is a key characteristic of asthma, a state which generates oxidative stress in the tissues of the respiratory tract.
 This results in the generation reactive oxygen species that can react with unsaturated fatty acids in the cell, and the subsequent release of characteristic volatile compounds like alkanes (27).
 Although lipid peroxidation has been associated with many inflammatory diseases, the different lipid compositions and redox enzyme complements of different cell types can result in a unique set of VOC lipid peroxidation products.
 In asthma, the inflammatory process occurs due to interactions between leukocytes, epithelial and stromal cells of the respiratory tract, and so could produce a unique pattern of volatiles in the breath (28).